-Pitigliano is included in the list of the “Association of the Most Beautiful Small Towns of Italy”.
+Pitigliano is included in the list of the Most Beautiful Small Towns of Italy.
 The town lies a few km from the boundary between Lazio and Tuscany, bordering with the Maremma Toscana to the West, and being part of the region known as “Tuscia“, which is the land where the ancient Etruscans dwelled and prospered.

-Driving along the state road 74, at the sight of the steep, flat, and elongated cliff on which stands the village of Pitigliano, you can’t but pull over and admire the breathtaking landscape that lies in front of you.
+Driving along State Road 74, at the sight of the steep, flat, and elongated cliff on which the town stands, you can’t but pull over and take photos of the dramatic landscape unfolding in front of you.

 The Medieval and Renaissance buildings emerge from the tuff stone that characterizes the region in a harmonious continuation, as it does a plant from the soil.
 All around this massive stone, the intricate vegetation where the three rivers flow at the foot of the town.

-Pitigliano is not only a pretty village made of alleys, stairs, and panoramas all to be explored.
-The place was inhabited since the time of the Etruscans (1000 b.C. to 200 b.C.), who was the first advanced civilization of Italy; immersed in the Archaeological Park of tuff in Southern Tuscany, it is full of monumental ruins to visit.
-This small town needs to be on your Tuscany itinerary.
+Pitigliano is not only a pretty town with alleys, stairs, piazzas, and terraces to be explored.
+The place is incredibly ancient: it was inhabited since the time of the Etruscans (1000 b.C. to 200 b.C.), who were the first advanced civilization of Italy.
+The archeological park “Cities of Tuff”, which surrounds Pitigliano, has plenty of monumental ruins to visit.
+The ancient peoples loved this land because it is extremely fertile.
+In and around Pitigliano, you’ll find countless vineyards and farms, this town needs to be on your Tuscany Itinerary because it is the perfect base for a slow food experience.

-In this article, I will share all I know about Pitigliano as a repeat visitor, and I will suggest a convenient itinerary that touches both the main attractions and the hidden gems.
-I will recommend where to find accommodation and have dinner as well.
+In this article, I will share all I know about Pitigliano as a repeat visitor, and I will suggest a convenient itinerary that touches both the main attractions and the hidden gems in town.
+I will also suggest where to find accommodation and dine.